 You can find a video showing you how to make these Cranberry Macarons on this page or on YouTube.

 I absolutely love the combo of cranberries and orange!
 This Orange Buttercream was out of this world!
-I want to make a whole post dedicated to it, it was that delicious!!

 These Cranberry Macarons would be absolutely perfect for your Thanksgiving table, or for your Christmas cookie boxes!

 I may be a little late posting this, since Thanksgiving is in a couple of days and you probably already have your menu all planned out.
 So maybe you can make this for Christmas, or for another Thanksgiving, this Cranberry Macarons recipe will still be here til next year, and the year after, and the year after!

 I made these cookies for a Christmas Cookie Box that included 2 other macaron flavors, and 5 other different cookies!

 These Cranberry Macarons would also go amazing with my Christmas Macaron box, which includes the best Christmas Macaron flavors.